HelixSnake/EscapeTimeFractalGenerator/README.md

 Offsets the ramp texture by a value between 0 and 1 for tweaking the visuals.
 _Only affects the "intrepretation" step, so this can be changed without clicking "Update" or re-rendering the fractal._
 ##### Custom Function
-See "How to use the custom function mode" [Under Construction]
+See "How to use the custom function mode"
 ##### Fractal Type
 A handful of different fractals.
 Mouse over these for helpful notes on how to get them to work.
 _Click "Update" after changing._